How Do Solar-Powered LED Lights Work?

 Silicon—a nonmetallic element used often as a semiconductor

 Solar power is the technology of harnessing usable energy from the sun.
 Solar panels are made up of photovoltaic (PV) cells.
 A module is a group of cells electrically connected and packaged in one frame.
 PV cells are composed of special materials called semiconductors, most commonly silicon.
 When energy in the form of heat from the sun is added to the silicon, it causes electrons to break free from their orbit around the nuclei of the silicon atoms.
 These atoms are left with a positive charge, while the electrons carry a negative charge.
 The electrons, or free carriers, carry an electrical current.
 The free carriers roam around until they find atoms lacking an electron and then fall into the orbit of these atoms.
 The electric field surrounding the solar cells acts as a diode allowing electrons to flow in a certain direction.
 This flow is an electrical current.
-When using metal on the top and bottom of the cells, we can direct that current to be usable outside of the panel.
+When using metal on the top and bottom of the cells, we can direct that current to be usable outside of the panel, which is the explanation behind how solar-powered lights work.

 A solar power system requires an energy storage unit called a battery in order to use the energy obtained throughout the day.
 The batteries need to be deep-cycle, which can discharge a great portion of their stored energy while maintaining a long lifespan.
 The batteries are 100% recyclable and qualify as non-hazardous goods for air, land, and sea shipment.